Docker Nginx HTTP/3 and Brotli

 ##################################################

-# This build will compile Nginx with Brotli and
+# This build compiles Nginx with Brotli and

-# it is based on Alpine and therefore a lean and
+# Based on Alpine for a lean and efficient image.

 ##################################################